mhansen/jekyll-blog/_posts/2010-02-16-antinode-testing-pt2.markdown

 {% highlight js %}
 function pure_server_error(http_response) {
-    if (http_response.uri && wehavehostname() {
-        http_response.
     http_response.sendHeader(500);
     http_response.sendBody("500 Server Error");
     http_response.finish();
 }
 {% endhighlight %}

-I planned to enabled testing of all these functions by making them pure (and remember, in this article, a pure function is one that 'only operates on its arguments); e.g. refactor code like this:
+I planned to test these functions by making them pure (for the purposes of this article, a pure function is one that only operates on its function arguments);
+e.g. refactor code like this:

 {% highlight js %}
 function streamFile(file, response) {